Early Assurance Pathway

 - Second recommendation letter (from an athletic trainer with whom you have acquired your hours)

-Please use the Early Assurance Pathway Recommender Form below to indicate your recommenders.
+Please use the Early Assurance Pathway Recommender Form below to indicate your recommenders by March 15th.
 An email will be sent to each of your recommenders with details on how to complete their online recommendation.

 A total of 50 hours of observation/pre-professional work is required in a athletic training setting.